techidaily/site-games-able/source/_posts/make-the-most-of-your-xbox-games-on-steam-via-glossi.md

  Firstly, make sure Remote Play is enabled.
 Go to**Steam > Settings > Remote Play** and switch on**Enable Remote Play** .

  Next, go to your Steam Link device of choice.
 It can be a TV, phone, tablet, another PC, or wherever you want to stream your games.
-In our case, we’re going to be using a[Huawei MatePad 11 2023](https://www.makeuseof.com/huawei-matepad-11-2023-review/) .
+In our case, we’re going to be using a [Huawei MatePad 11 2023](https://www.makeuseof.com/huawei-matepad-11-2023-review/) .

 ![Steam Link Start Playing button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/wm/2023/07/steam-link-start-playing-button-1.JPG)